Building Strong Readers Starts with Sounds: Phonemic Awareness

 Phonemic awareness is not about memorizing letters or learning sight words—it is about strengthening the brain’s ability to hear and process sounds.
 Once children can confidently play with sounds, the transition to connecting those sounds to letters and words (phonics) becomes much smoother.

-Simple Ways to Build Phonemic Awareness at Home
+Simple and Playful Ways to Build Phonemic Awareness at Home

 The good news?
 Phonemic awareness can be developed through playful, everyday activities.
 It doesn’t require worksheets, expensive programs, or hours of practice.
 Just a few minutes of sound play each day can make a huge difference.
 Here are a few tried-and-true strategies families can use at home with children in Kindergarten through 2nd grade: